LoganCome/ROS-Chain/README.md

 ## 📧Contact Us

-If you have any concerns here, please post as Github issues, or send an e-mail to Shenhui Zhang by [freak01716@163.com](mailto:freak01716@163.com).
+If you have any concerns here, please post as Github issues, or send an e-mail to Shenhui Zhang by [freak01716@163.com](mailto:freak01716@163.com) or Boyi Liu by [liuboyilby@gmail.com](mailto:liuboyilby@gmail.com).